 Line strikes endanger residents, impact businesses, slow or stop commerce, distract fire and police resources, and disrupt the lives of the public.
-These disruptions can have a catastrophic impact on the lives of residents, derail businesses and taint the reputations of city leaders, regardless which entity owns the infrastructure.
+These disruptions can have catastrophic impacts, waste money and squander resources.

 Municipal leaders hold the keys to reducing line strikes, and an increasing number of public figures are assuming a leadership role in managing damages and ensuring public safety.

 Local government should implement decisions and follow processes that make the best use of the available people, resources and time to ensure the best possible results for their community.
 Gold Shovel Standard provides municipalities with the tools to save their residents and businesses time and money, and save lives.

 No investment is more wisely made than one which both drives safety and simultaneously improves the quality of life for constituents.
 Damages to city infrastructure have a wide range of impacts, including physical injury to those in the field and the public, and a depletion of safety resources.